3tbraden/solar-system-animation/README.md

 # solar-anime-js
-Solar system animation with simple html css javascript.
+Solar system animation showing 2D motion of planets orbiting around the Sun.

 You probably have no idea, how vast our solar system is, let alone the universe.

-Note: This project is mostly WIP, the whole picture of the galactic movements and scaling of the page and stuff are missing.